 The Social Venture Innovation Challenge (SVIC) High School Track is an extension of the annual NH Social Venture Innovation Challenge, a well-established program which we started in 2013 in partnership with Nobel Prize Laureate, Muhammad Yunus.
-The annual signature event powerfully demonstrates the keen interest of college students as well as community entrepreneurs and activists across the state in helping address some of society’s most pressing social and environmental challenges, and their creativity in designing novel, sustainable, business-orientated solutions.
+The annual signature event powerfully demonstrates the keen interest of college students as well as community entrepreneurs and activists across the state in helping address some of society’s most pressing social, economic and environmental challenges, and their creativity in designing novel, sustainable, business-orientated solutions.
 In 2018 we had 95 teams, representing 262 individuals, compete in our two tracks – the Student Track (for any student at a NH college or university) and the Community Track (open to any NH resident and UNH alumni living anywhere in the world).

 While, we have had several high school student groups ask each year if they can compete and we have allowed them to do so in the community track, the SVIC High School Track is an opportunity to create a dedicated track allowing High School students to compete on a level playing field.
 It also allows the Center for Social Innovation and Enterprise (CSIE) to support the staff and teachers who work with these students with appropriate materials.
 We are excited about this possibility because of the impact we think it can have all across the state of NH and beyond!